This information will help you prepare for your Bravo Capsule Test at Memorial Sloan Kettering Cancer Center (MSK).

 You will be given a diary the day of your procedure.
 It is important that you keep accurate records in the diary.
 This will help the doctor decide how best to help you.
 Be sure to write down the following:

-- All medicine you take
+- All of the medications you take

 - Everything you eat and drink

 - The time you eat and drink

 You will be given a receiver to wear on your waistband or belt.
 Keep the receiver within 3 feet of your body all the times.
 If it is too far away, it will beep.
 Do not let the receiver get wet.